 G7 foreign ministers meet face-to-face after pandemic pause

-LONDON (AP) — Foreign ministers from the Group of Seven wealthy industrialized nations are gathering Tuesday in London - their first face-to-face meeting in more than two years - to grapple with threats to health, prosperity and democracy.
+LONDON (AP) — Foreign ministers from the Group of Seven wealthy industrialized nations gathered Tuesday in London for their first face-to-face meeting in more than two years, to grapple with how to respond to the military coup in Myanmar and whether to challenge or coax a surging China.

-Host country Britain has warned that the increasingly aggressive activities of Russia, China and Iran pose a challenge to democratic societies and the international rule of law.
+Host nation Britain was keen to show that the rich countries' club still has clout in a fast-changing world, and has warned that the increasingly aggressive stances of Russia, China and Iran pose a challenge to democratic societies and the international rule of law.

-U.K. Foreign Secretary Dominic Raab said Britain's presidency of the G-7 this year "is an opportunity to bring together open, democratic societies and demonstrate unity at a time when it is much needed to tackle shared challenges and rising threats."
+U.K. Foreign Secretary Dominic Raab said the meeting "demonstrates diplomacy is back."

-Top diplomats from the U.K., the United States, Canada, France, Germany, Italy and Japan are holding two days of talks with an agenda that includes the coup in Myanmar, the Tigray crisis in Ethiopia and the precarious situation in Afghanistan, where U.S. troops and their NATO allies are winding down a two-decade deployment.
+The two days of talks involving top diplomats from the U.K., the United States, Canada, France, Germany, Italy and Japan also were to discuss the humanitarian crisis in Syria, the Tigray crisis in Ethiopia and the precarious situation in Afghanistan, where U.S. troops and their NATO allies are winding down a two-decade deployment.

+While the G-7 members likely can agree in broad terms to condemn Navalny's imprisonment or Beijing's repression of the Uyghur minority in Xinjiang, there are differences over how to relate to countries such as China and Russia that will have to be smoothed out in any final communique on Wednesday.

+Raab said the G-7 believed "in keeping trade open.
+We believe in standing up for open societies, for human rights and democracy.
+We believe in safeguarding and promoting public good."

-G-7 ministers will also try to agree on a way to make coronavirus vaccines available around the globe.
-Wealthy countries have been reluctant to give up precious stocks until they have inoculated their own populations.
+The G-7 ministers will also try to agree on a way to make coronavirus vaccines available around the globe in the long term.
+But for now, wealthy countries are reluctant to give up precious stocks until they have inoculated their own people.

-Organizers have taken steps to prevent the spread of COVID-19 at the London meeting, including setting up plastic screens between participants and making on-site coronavirus tests available.
+The ministers wore face masks and greeted one another with fist and elbow bumps as they arrived at Lancaster House, a grand former stately home in central London.
+Plastic screens between participants and on-site coronavirus tests were among measures intended to make the venue COVID-secure.

-The British government invited the foreign ministers of Australia, India, South Korea and South Africa to join parts of the meeting, including a Tuesday dinner at the grand Lancaster House in central London.
+The British government, which holds the G-7 presidency this year, invited the foreign ministers of Australia, India, South Korea and South Africa to join parts of the meeting, including Tuesday evening's formal dinner.
 The guest list was intended to underline the G-7's support for democracies, as well as the U.K. government's attempts to build stronger ties with Asia in the wake of the country's departure from the European Union.

-Prime Minister Boris Johnson is set to host the other G-7 leaders at a summit in Cornwall, England, in June.
+U.S. Secretary of State Antony Blinken was attending the meeting and was also holding talks British Prime Minister Boris Johnson on Tuesday.
+Johnson is set to host the other G-7 leaders at a summit in Cornwall, England, in June.

 Opposition politicians and international aid organizations say the goal of Britain playing a bigger role in world affairs is undermined by the government's decision to slash its foreign aid budget from 0.7% of gross domestic product to 0.5% because of the economic hit from the pandemic.

-Raab said Monday that the aid cuts were a "difficult decision" but insisted Britain would become "an even greater force for good in the world."
+Raab said the aid cuts were a "difficult decision" but insisted Britain would become "an even greater force for good in the world."

-Raab met Monday with U.S. Secretary of State Antony Blinken, who is due to hold talks with Johnson on Tuesday.

-The U.S. and Britain both dismissed reports coming out of Iran that they are thrashing out a prisoner exchange deal with Tehran that could see the imminent release of British-Iranian woman Nazanin Zaghari-Ratcliffe and four Americans.
+The U.S. and Britain, meanwhile, both dismissed reports coming out of Iran that they are thrashing out a prisoner exchange deal with Tehran that could see the imminent release of British-Iranian woman Nazanin Zaghari-Ratcliffe and four Americans.

 Blinken said "the reports coming out of Tehran are not accurate."